Perdiz Selvática

 Tawny-faced Quail

-Habitat: The Tawny-faced Quail is typically found in dense undergrowth, shrubby areas, and forest edges.
+Habitat: The Tawny-faced Quail is found in dense undergrowth, shrubby areas, and forest edges.
 This species may inhabit montane forests, humid woodlands, and areas with thick vegetation.
 It prefers habitats with adequate cover for protection and foraging opportunities.

-Behavior: Tawny-faced Quails are primarily terrestrial birds, spending most of their time on the ground.
+Behavior: Tawny-faced Quails are terrestrial birds, spending most of their time on the ground.
 They are known to be secretive and elusive, relying on camouflage and staying hidden in dense vegetation to avoid predators.
 These quails forage for seeds, insects, and other small invertebrates in the leaf litter and underbrush.

 Breeding: Breeding habits of the Tawny-faced Quail may include courtship displays, vocalizations, and nest-building activities.
-They typically construct nests on the ground in concealed locations, using vegetation and leaf litter to create a shallow depression for their eggs.
+They construct nests on the ground in concealed locations, using vegetation and leaf litter to create a shallow depression for their eggs.
 Incubation of the eggs and care for the young are responsibilities shared between the male and female during the breeding season.

 Conservation Status: The Tawny-faced Quail in Colombia may face threats related to habitat loss, fragmentation, and hunting pressure.